abstractqqq/graph_and_anomaly/readme.md

 https://fetch-hiring.s3.us-east-1.amazonaws.com/data-scientist/deep-learning/deep_learning_take_home.html

-# I omitted many details regarding the following bullet points in the notebook.
-To be improved.

 Your solution may include any or all of the following:

 1. Profile the node attributes and discuss what embeddings they suggest